occlum/llvm/README.occlum.md

-This is toolchain for occlum. build your project with llvm build from this toolchain.
+This is toolchain for occlum. build your project with this toolchain.
+## How to build
 This toolchain also require clang and lld, so clone occlum lld into lld tools
 ```
 git clone -b develop https://github.com/occlum/lld tools/